aw/fiveforths/README.md

   * Fix issue #9 - Handling of carriage return
   * Fix issue #11 - Ignore non-printable characters
   * Re-organize code to support different boards and MCUs
+  * Add boot message when the device is reset
   * Add GitHub action to automatically build and publish the firmware binaries

 ## 0.1 2023-01-09 - First release